One Love: Marley film has Berlin critics crowing

 "Discussion of such insecurities, in addition to tart descriptions of his domestic life from his wife, mistresses and children, does much to dispel the widely held notion of Marley as a kind of blissed-out naif," wrote Guy Lodge in his review of the film for Hollywood publication Variety.

-He added, however, that "Macdonald can't resist one too many shots of the vital, verdant Jamaican landscape to re-romanticize things a little."
+He added, however, that "Macdonald can't resist one too many shots of the vital, verdant Jamaican landscape to re-romanticise things a little."

 LEGACY